-You cannot trade on material, non-public informatin that you obtained as a result of your employment, or as an outside consultant .
+You cannot trade on material, non-public information you obtained as a result of your employment or as an outside consultant.
 Period, end discussion.

-We have successfully convinced the Staff on multiple occasions that what appears to be insider trading is hard work and diligent research, which it often is.
-But it takes time and money to present a case that is strong enough to avoid prosecution, or to win at trial
+On multiple occasions, we have successfully convinced the Staff that what appears to be insider trading is hard work and diligent research, which it often is.
+But it takes time and money to present a strong case to avoid prosecution or win at trial.

 You are much better off not trading your employer’s stock.
 There are plenty of investment opportunities without the downside risk of an SEC injunctive action.